 Chicken cordon bleu, stuffed with swiss cheese & black forest ham and panko crusted.
 Served with lemon herb rice pilaf, garlic grilled Washington grown asparagus and a salad with bacon ranch.

 - One container dressing

 - Preheat oven to 350.
 Once up to temperature, put covered into oven.
 Bake for 25 minutes, remove lid and continue cooking approximately 20-25 more minutes until internal temperature reaches 165 degrees.

 - Heat rice in the oven covered with a tablespoon of water for 20-25 minutes or to an internal temperature of 165 degrees.
 Alternatively it can be microwaved in a safe container by stirring every minute or heated on the stovetop in a skillet on low stirring frequently.

 - Cook asparagus under a broiler for 2 minutes, turn and cook for another minute or two to an internal temperature of 165 degrees.

-- Drizzle or toss vinaigrette with salad.
+- Drizzle or toss vinaigrette with salad and croutons.

 Notes from Sara:

 Named for the apron strings of Chef's of the past, Cordon Bleu is a stuffed chicken schnitzel that originated in Switzerland after World War II.
 It was always a favorite of my family growing up, I hope you enjoy it as much as we do.